Cape Town Holocaust Centre: History

+Since 2007, "The Holocaust and Human Rights" — has been a required part of South Africa's ninth grade social sciences (history) curriculum since 2007.
+Therefore, it is frequently visited by school groups.
+In 2007, the United States Holocaust Memorial Museum's Darfur exhibition was shown at the Centre and the Centre has also showcased an exhibition of the Rwandan Genocide.

+Permanent exhibition

 The permanent exhibition is made up of three different galleries.
 The first is dedicated to Racism and Discrimination, the second to the Third Reich and the third to Ghettos.
-Racism and Discrimination (Gallery 1) includes the following sections: